TheStingerX/Ilaria-RVC-Mainline/README.md

 ## 🤝 Contributing 🤝

 Interested in contributing to this project?
 Ilaria is always looking for collaborators.
-Feel free to open a pull request on Hugging Face.
+Feel free to open a pull request on Github.

 ## 📄 License 📄